Elon Musk May Have Subtly Revealed Who Satoshi is

 Computer scientist Nick Szabo

-Computer scientist Nick Szabo - Photo by Michael Del Castillo
+Photo by Michael Del Castillo

-However, more importantly, Nick is also the inventor of the widely accepted precursor to Bitcoin known as Bit gold.
+However, more importantly, Szabo is also the inventor of the widely accepted precursor to Bitcoin known as Bit gold.
 It happened to have an extremely similar design to Bitcoin (along with the fact that the names are nearly identical to each other).

-Nick also used terms like "bit gold miner" and "chain of digital signatures" in bit gold, which Satoshi also frequently used.
 Not only that, research studies like this have shown that he is the most likely author of the Bitcoin whitepaper.

-Even stranger, Satoshi didn't cite Bit gold in the Bitcoin whitepaper despite the similarities.
-Satoshi even ignored Hal Finney when Hal told him that Bitcoin had many similarities to Bit gold.
+People on the internet also point out that Szabo's initials (N S) are Satoshi's initials backwards (S N).
+Amazingly, Satoshi even ignored Hal Finney when Hal told him that Bitcoin had many similarities to Bit gold.

 Oddest of all, Satoshi cited B-Money by Wei Dai in the whitepaper over Bit gold, even asking Wei Dai himself in an email if the citation for B-Money was correct.
-Satoshi tried to credit everyone but himself.
+Satoshi seemingly tried to credit to everyone but himself.

-A CoinGeek Conclusion
+Conclusion